elvindesouza/elvindesouza.github.io/src/about/about.md

 # View my Work

-_some links might not be available because accounts have been set to private_
+_some links might not be available right now_

 You can check out my GitHub [here](https://github.com/elvindesouza/)